 Like clockwork, Gene is back with another book about one of the major periodical cicada broods found in the U.S.A.
 This time it is for Brood XIV (14).
 Gene’s books are the “only game in town” so to speak, when it comes to periodical cicadas.
 They detail the facts about the insects, tell you where you can find them, and include folklore and legends about the insects.

 Periodical cicada Brood XIV (14) will emerge in the spring of 2025 in Georgia, Kentucky, Indiana, Massachusetts, North Carolina, New Jersey, New York, Ohio, Pennsylvania, Tennessee, Virginia, West Virginia.
 The last time this brood emerged was in 2008.
-Special note: removing Maryland from the list.
+Special note: removing Maryland from the list at the request of the State Entomologist of Maryland.

 Other tips: these cicadas will emerge after the trees have grown leaves, and, according to my own observation, around the same time Iris flowers bloom.